I Want to Hold Your Hand: Promotion and release

-The demand was insatiable; in the first three days alone, a quarter of a million copies had already been sold (10,000 copies In New York City every hour).
-Capitol was so overloaded by the demand, it contracted part of the job of pressing copies off to Columbia Records and RCA.
-By 18 January, the song had started its 15-week chart run, and on 1 February, the Beatles finally achieved their first number one in Billboard, emulating the success of another British group, the Tornados with "Telstar", which topped the Billboard chart for three weeks in December 1962.
+The demand was insatiable; in the first three days alone, a quarter of a million copies had already been sold (10,000 copies in New York City every hour).
+The demand so overloaded Capitol that it contracted part of the job of pressing copies off to Columbia Records and RCA.
+By 18 January, the song had started its 15-week chart run.
+On 1 February, the Beatles finally achieved their first number one on Billboard (replacing "There!
+I've Said It Again" by Bobby Vinton, emulating the success of another British group, the Tornados with "Telstar", which topped the Billboard chart for three weeks in December 1962.
 "I Want to Hold Your Hand" finally relinquished the number-one spot after seven weeks, succeeded by the song they had knocked off the top in Britain: "She Loves You".
 "I Want to Hold Your Hand" sold around five million copies in the US alone.
 The replacement of themselves at the top of the US charts was the first time since Elvis Presley in 1956, with "Love Me Tender" beating out "Don't Be Cruel", that an act had dropped off the top of the American charts only to be replaced by another of their releases.
 "I Want to Hold Your Hand" also finished as the number one song for 1964, according to Billboard.
 In 2013, Billboard listed it as the 44th most successful song of all-time on the Hot 100.

 With that, the "British Invasion" of America had been launched.
 Throughout 1964, British pop and rock artists enjoyed unprecedented success on the American charts.

 The American single's front and back sleeves featured a photograph of the Beatles with Paul McCartney holding a cigarette.
 In 1984, Capitol Records airbrushed out the cigarette for the re-release of the single.

 "I Want to Hold Your Hand" was also released in America on the album Meet the Beatles!, which altered the American charts by actually outselling the single.
-Beforehand, the American markets were more in favour of hit singles instead of whole albums; however, two months after the album's release, it had shipped 3,650,000 copies, over 200,000 ahead of the "I Want to Hold Your Hand" single at 3,400,000.
+Beforehand, the American markets favoured hit singles more than whole albums; however, two months after the album's release, it had shipped 3,650,000 copies, over 200,000 ahead of the "I Want to Hold Your Hand" single at 3,400,000.

 The song was included on the 1964 Canadian release The Beatles' Long Tall Sally.
 The November 1966 stereo remix appeared on 1966's A Collection of Beatles Oldies, and on several later Beatles compilation albums, including 1973's 1962–1966, 1982's 20 Greatest Hits, and 2000's 1.
-The 2009 CD rerelease of the Beatles' catalog included the 1966 stereo remix on Past Masters and the original mono mix on Mono Masters.
+The 2009 CD rerelease of the Beatles' catalogue included the 1966 stereo remix on Past Masters and the original mono mix on Mono Masters.